 There is a legal concept called “date of separation” that is very important in some divorces and of no real importance in others.
 It is relevant in California to the division of your assets and debts and to the length of your marriage for the purposes of spousal support.

 The date of separation establishes the endpoint used in determining the legal length of the marriage.
 The length of the marriage is one of the 14 factors judges are required to take into account in establishing post-divorce spousal support.
 The earliest date from which you can begin receiving court-ordered spousal support is the date of filing of the divorce petition (not the date of separation).

 If you and your spouse come to your own agreement as regards division of property and spousal support, perhaps with the help of a mediator, you get to choose how much if any importance to give to the date of separation.

 How to Determine the Date of Separation?

-California Family Code Section 70 defines the “date of separation” as the date that a complete and final break in the marital relation has occurred, as evidenced by:
+California Family Code Section 70 defines the “date of separation” as the date that a complete and final break in the marital relationship has occurred, as evidenced by:

 - one spouse expressing to the other the intent to end the marriage and

-- that spouse’s conduct being consistent with the intent to end the marriage.
+- that spouse’s conduct thereafter being consistent with the intent to end the marriage.